v4iv/theleakycauldronblog/src/pages/blog/basic-serverless-typeahead-search-with-cloudflare-workers.md

 "resolveJsonModule": true,
 ```

 Now let’s open our `handler.ts` file and start writing our API.
-We begin by importing our Pokemon Index file.
+We begin by importing our Pokémon Index file.

 ```typescript
 import pokedex from “./pokedex.json”
 ```

-Next, we get the pathname and query-string parameter from the Request object.
+Next, we get the `pathname` and `query-string parameter` from the `Request` object.

 ```typescript
 const {pathname, searchParams} = new URL(request.url)
 ```

-Then we check if the pathname is correct, else we respond with a 404 error.
+Then we check if the `pathname` is correct, else we respond with a `404 error`.

 ```typescript
 if (pathname === “/search”) {

 } else return new Response("", {
    status: 404,
    statusText: "Path Not Found!"
    headers: {
        'Access-Control-Allow-Origin': '*',
        'Access-Control-Allow-Methods': 'GET',
    },
 })
 ```